visoca/SNP-and-genotype-calling/docs/bcfops.md

 ```

 #### SNP-based filtering
-bcftools allows applying filter either with ``bcftools view`` or with ``bcftools filter`` and using information encoded in the QUAL or INFO fields, also allowing expression with multiple conditions and basic arithmetics.
+bcftools allows applying filter either with ``bcftools view`` or with ``bcftools filter`` and using information encoded in the QUAL or INFO fields, also allowing expression with multiple conditions and basic arithmetics (more details [here](https://samtools.github.io/bcftools/bcftools.html#expressions)).
 These are some examples:

 ##### Filter by SNP quality
 An obvious filter is to exclude (-e) SNPs below a quality threshold: